 In a world where the treasures of wildlife and wild places dwindle, Alaska remains a wilderness jewel.
 More than any place in North America, its wild character and ecological integrity make a visit here a must.
 We explore in June to take advantage of endless daylight, active birds, breeding wildlife, and very few biting insects.
-In Anchorage, Nome, Denali, and Seward we visit signature landscapes - from the coast to boreal forests.
+In Nome, Anchorage, Denali, and Seward we visit signature landscapes - from the coast to boreal forests.
 We explore the Arctic tundra and search for nesting shorebirds, seek out moose and a variety of birds in thick spruce forests, circumnavigate seabird nesting islands amid the narrow fjords of Kenai, and hike in Denali National Park.
-Tour Highlights - Explore Nome's wild tundra landscape while searching for vagrant Asian birds, close to the Arctic Circle - Stand on the finish line of the Iditarod - Explore vibrant downtown Anchorage - Cruise into the Gulf of Alaska while viewing the diversity of marine mammals and nesting seabirds - Experience the sights and sounds of an actively calving glacier in Kenai Fjord NP - Indulge in fine food, scenic hikes, and abundant wildlife at the renowned North Face Lodge in Denali NP - Relax on a stunningly scenic train ride from Denali to Anchorage - Take advantage of once-in-a-lifetime opportunities to photograph Alaska's wildlife and scenery Tour Summary 13-Night / 14-Day Alaska Sampler Tour with Greg Smith \$6350, from Anchorage Airport is Ted Stevens Anchorage International (ANC)
+Itinerary Sun., June 2 Nome Today is arrival day in Nome where you are met by your guide, Greg Smith, at the Nome Airport.
+The plan is to rest and relax after your travels.
+If you arrive in time, feel free to explore the town or bird the tundra habitats near our hotel; our accommodations are ideally situated on the shore of Norton, which could sport a partial cover of ice and snow.
+Plan to explore at your own pace since flights arrive throughout the day and into the evening.
+Those arriving in time can join our guide for an informal dinner at a local restaurant.
+Accommodations at the Aurora Inn, Nome (D) Tour Highlights - Explore Nome's wild tundra landscape while searching close to the Arctic Circle for Asian vagrants and nesting waterbirds - ✓ Stand on the finish line of the Iditarod - ✓ Explore vibrant downtown Anchorage - Cruise into the Gulf of Alaska while viewing a diversity of marine mammals and nesting seabirds - Experience the sights and sounds of an actively calving glacier in Kenai Fjord NP - ✓ Indulge in fine food, scenic hikes, and abundant wildlife at the renowned North Face Lodge in Denali NP - ✓ Relax on a stunningly scenic train ride from Denali to Anchorage - ✓ Take advantage of once-in-a-lifetime opportunities to photograph Alaska's wildlife and scenery Tour Summary 12-Day / 11-Night Alaska Sampler Tour with Greg Smith \$6590, from Nome, departing Anchorage Arrival Airport is Nome (OME), Departure Airport is Ted Stevens Anchorage International (ANC)